-- The symbols are absolute because section-relative symbols can only have execution addresses. - The symbols take into account RW compression. - References to linker-defined symbols from RW compressed execution regions must be to symbols that are resolvable before RW compression is applied. - If the linker detects a relocation from an RW-compressed region to a linker-defined symbol that depends on RW compression, then the linker disables compression for that region. - Any zero bytes written to the file are visible.
-Therefore, the Limit and Length values must take into account the zero bytes written into the file.
+- The symbols are absolute because section-relative symbols can only have execution addresses. - The symbols take into account RW compression. - References to linker-defined symbols from RW compressed execution regions must be to symbols that are resolvable before RW compression is applied. - If the linker detects a relocation from an RW-compressed region to a linker-defined symbol that depends on RW compression, then the linker disables compression for that region. - Any zero-initialized data that is written to the file is taken into account by the Limit and Length values.
+Zero-initialized data is written into the file when the ZEROPAD scatter-loading keyword is used.

-6.3.1 Types of region-related symbols on page 6-91.

-- 6.3.5 Region name values when not scatter-loading on page 6-94. - 4.4 Optimization with RW data compression on page 4-72.
+- 6.3.1 Types of region-related symbols on page 6-101. - 6.3.7 Methods of importing linker-defined symbols in C and C++ on page 6-104. - 6.3.8 Methods of importing linker-defined symbols in ARM® assembly language on page 6-105. - 6.3.5 Region name values when not scatter-loading on page 6-104. - 4.7 Optimization with RW data compression on page 4-80.

-6.3.2 Image\$\$ execution region symbols on page 6-91.6.3.4 Load\$\$LR\$\$ load region symbols on page 6-93.8.4.3 Execution region attributes on page 8-173.
+- 6.3.2 Image\$\$ execution region symbols on page 6-101. - 6.3.4 Load\$\$LR\$\$ load region symbols on page 6-103. - 8.4.3 Execution region attributes on page 8-186.